-Fibonacci retracement levels are the ratios at which prices look for potential points to find resistance and support.
-In the image below, you can see the ETH / BTC ratio at 0,126 before falling more than 35% in less than two weeks.
-During this period, the market saw small swings with retracement levels of 0,618 and 0,786.
-The upward movement of these bounces has been limited to one Fibonacci level.
+Fibonacci retracement levels are ratios where prices look for potential points to find resistance and support.
+In the image below, you can see the ETH / BTC ratio at 0,126 before it dropped more than 35% in less than two weeks.
+During this period, the market saw small fluctuations, with retracement levels of 0,618 and 0,786.
+The upward movement of these 'bounces' has been limited to one Fibonacci level.

 Fibonacci retracements are used to calculate movement in both a bull and a bear market.
-You want to take advantage of this tool by starting from the top when calculating how far the price could go before it tries to get support.
-Typically, it is good to get into a position with tight stops, as in our example, when the price stops falling at 0,618 and 0,382.
+You'll want to take advantage of this tool by starting from the top when calculating how far the price could go before it tries to get support.
+Typically, it is good to enter a position with tight stops, as in our example, when the price stops falling at 0,618 and 0,382.

 If we stick to our example, we don't recommend buying blindly at the 0,5 mark.
 This level is the hardest to get to as it often retests 0,382 (which leaves no room for tight stop losses) and if 0,382 breaks as the support level and wave 1 is interrupted, the losses would be significant.

-A bounce at 0,382 will take us to Wave 3 (usually the biggest and fastest wave) and we will be at a great point because Wave 4 is not corrected below the top of Wave 1 which means our stop loss will not be hit.
+A bounce at 0,382 will get us to Wave 3 (usually the biggest and fastest wave) and we will be at a great point because Wave 4 is not corrected below the top of Wave 1 which means our stop loss has not been hit becomes.

 Finding the Elliot Wave and Fibonacci retracement levels gives you the ability to spot major trends in trading.
 The profit opportunities on these movements are much safer in day-to-day business.
-Next we will explain some patterns that are just "trending on trend".
-These indicators are a little more dangerous, but trading them anyway can create many chances of winning.
+Next, we're going to explain some patterns that are just "trending on-trend".
+These indicators are a bit more dangerous, but trying to trade them anyway can create many chances of winning.

 The "bullish" pennant represents a pause in price action midway through a strong uptrend.
-This move helps drive a price higher in a wave, and if the pattern is certain, the upside potential of these trades is substantial.
+This move helps drive a price higher in a wave, and when the pattern is certain, the upside potential of these trades is significant.

 In the picture, the dashed green line marks the highest price that can be seen on a wick.
-Now a green candle body surpasses this line, which means another new high is coming.
-If the candle breaks the upper yellow line (upper end of the upward price channel) it will mean that a rapid price increase will take place very soon.
+Now a green candle body surpasses that line, signifying another new high is coming.
+If the candle breaks the upper yellow line (the upper end of the upward price channel) it will mean that there will be a rapid rise in prices very soon.

 Notice: A bullish pennant is an important flag.
-If you are long when it first occurs, you can place a stop loss around break-even and move into a short position to take advantage of price action.
-In both positions you have a high chance of making a big profit.
+If you take a long position when it first occurs, you can place a stop loss around break-even and switch to a short position to take advantage of price action.
+In both positions, you have a high probability of making a big profit.

 A bearish pennant is an important signal for price to go down fast and hard.
-The technique of this movement shows that sustained attempts to hit a "higher high" will fail.
+The technique of this movement shows that persistent attempts to hit a "higher high" lead to failure.
 The bull trend finally gives up and the trend takes over - the price sinks below the previous low.

-A bearish pennant plays out in the same way as a bullish one, but vice versa.
+A bearish pennant is the same as a bullish one, but vice versa.
 The pennant will remain intact as long as the highs are steadily falling and the price remains below the trend line that connects to the starting flag.
-If the lows do not rise, the price will collapse and create a new low.
-However, when the upper trendline is broken, a rapid upward movement occurs.
+If the lows don't rise, the price will collapse and create a new low.
+However, when the upper trendline is broken, a rapid upward movement is taking place.

-You may be wondering how we can predict a failure or breakout so accurately when the trendline is broken.
+You may be wondering how we can predict a default or breakout with such accuracy when the trendline is broken.
 Sometimes the market doesn't play out as the textbook pictures show.
 When you look at more indicators, a failed pattern makes more sense.
-For example, if the volume is low, the chart could break up but not get a confirmation candle and then fall below the entire triangle in one quick movement.
+For example, if the volume is low, the chart could break up but not get a confirmation candle and then fall below the entire triangle in one swift movement.

 Bull and bear flags

-Bullish and bearish pennants are distinctive shapes of flags, and these patterns tell a story the market wants to believe.
+Bullish and Bearish Pennants are distinctive forms of flags.
+These patterns tell a story that the market wants to believe.
 The bull and bear flags are sometimes more inconspicuous.

-The picture above shows you the difference between flags (Flag) and pennants (Pennant).
+The picture above shows you the difference between flags and Pennant.
 As you can see, a bull flag can form with a 'flagpole' and then a sideways movement near the top.
-The "triple bottom" that you see is very optimistic as it shows that a certain price will continuously find support.
+The "triple bottom" you see is very optimistic as it shows that a given price is continuously finding support.
 If a "triple top" forms, the price could start a downward wedge or the entire upward move could be reversed.

 A mug with a handle means bullish growth over a longer period of time.
 The daily or weekly graph is used for this purpose.
 The mandatory minimum time for the formation of the cup and handle is seven weeks.
 It is also possible that this pattern will continue and only be completed after months or years.

 See what happens when the handle forms?
 The course has created a "double top" and the trend lines for the second top are set.
-The idea is that price should respect this downward channel as the double top was a signal that it couldn't push higher.
+The idea is that the price respects this downward channel because the double top was a signal that it couldn't push any higher.
 Only when the price breaks out with conviction and clears the downward channel do we see a continuation above the previous high point of the price.

 If the cup and handle don't break out, what happens then?

-The market is likely to drop sharply and then try to recover.
+The market will likely drop sharply and then try to recover.
 Ultimately, the baseline of the cup is tested and vigorously broken.
-At this point the base will become a new point of resistance and the market will try to hit new lows.
+At this point the base will become a new point of resistance and the market will try to make new lows.

 There is also a bearish cup and handle pattern.
-These are more difficult to identify and do not always lead to momentum, while the bullish mug with handle tends to have a more aggressive outcome.
-We recommend that you continue to observe this pattern in a bear trend as it is a good indicator of a double top and likely continued bearish trend.
+These are more difficult to identify and don't always lead to momentum, while the bullish mug with handle tends to have a more aggressive outcome.
+We encourage you to keep watching this pattern on a bear trend, as it is a good indicator of a double top and a likely prolonged downtrend.